Paul Polman, CEO Unilever, updates the Consumer Goods Forum on Deforestation progress in the Sustainability pillar

 Developing and agreeing methodologies and metrics that measure sustainability improvements in the industry

-The role of the Sustainability Steering Group, led by Tesco and Unilever, is to identify priority issues for the sustainability pillar and recommend corresponding actions to the CGF Board.
+The role of the Sustainability Steering Group, led by Marks & Spencer and Unilever, is to identify priority issues for the sustainability pillar and recommend corresponding actions to the CGF Board.
 It steers the existing and new projects of the pillar, keeps the CGF Board informed on major sustainability developments impacting the consumer goods industry, acts as champions of the CGF sustainability projects within their own companies, and encourage broader implementation across the industry.

 The initial focus was on activities which would address climate change.
 Climate change is a major strategic threat, potentially affecting our customers, our businesses and the wider economy and society.
 The Board of Directors of the Forum has decided a work programme comprising five key elements, of which the Global Packaging Project and the Glossary have been finalized.